ibi-group/isotropic-pubsub/README.md

 pubsub.defineDispatcher('formSubmit', {
     // Allow publish from public methods
     allowPublicPublish: true,
+    // Run this method when the event completes
+    completeFunction: 'processFormSubmit',
     // Automatically provide data to all subscribers
     data: {
         formVersion: '1.2.0'
     },
-    // Run this method when the event completes
-    defaultFunction: 'processFormSubmit',
     // Allow preventing this event
     preventable: true
 });